Understanding Estate, Gift and Inheritance Tax Exemptions

 Estate Taxes Explained

-When a wealthy person leaves his or her assets to one or more heirs, a tax may be imposed on the transfer.
+When a wealthy person leaves his or her assets to one or more heirs, an estate tax may be imposed on the transfer.
 Estate taxes are paid on assets before they are distributed to heirs.

 An estate equal to or less than the unified exclusion will not owe taxes.
-When valued higher then the unified exclusion taxpayer only owe taxes on the amount above the exemption.
+When valued higher than the unified exclusion, taxpayer will only owe taxes on the amount above the exemption.
 The unified exclusion is presently over $5 million and is expected to rise each year with inflation.